kubesphere/website/content/en/blogs/Lighthouse-a-webhook-handler-for-k8s-devops.md

 ## How to Port Prow Plugins to Lighthouse

-If you have any Prow plugins you wish to use but have not yet ported to Lighthouse, there's a simple and easy way for it.
+If you have any Prow plugins you wish to use but have not yet been ported to Lighthouse, there's a simple and easy way for it.

 Since Lighthouse reuses the Prow plugin source code and configuration files, the logic to follow in porting plugins is to switch imports of `k8s.io/test-infra/prow` to `github.com/jenkins-x/lighthouse/pkg/prow`, and then modify the structs form of GitHub Client.
 For example, change `github.PullRequest` to `scm.PullRequest`.